diderot-edu/diderot-cafe/README.md

 The floating point number "ratio" indicates how correct the answer is.
 The value `1.0` means fully correct `0.0` means incorrect.
 The string "feedback" is a piece of feedback to be displayed to the user.

+Each directory `python` and `javascript` are structured as follows

+* The file `cafe.py/js` contains all CAFE functions.
+* Other files contain specific CAFE functions relevant to a specific topic.
+For example, `asymtotics.py/js" contains functions for feedback on asymptotic notation.

 ## Usage